elainekearney/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a speech scientist investigating the sensorimotor control of speech in individuals with and without acquired motor speech disorders.
-I conduct both basic science and clinical research that capitalize on my expertise in behavioral, neuroimaging, and computational modeling methods.
-The long-term goal of my work is to expand the evidence-based speech therapy options available to those living with neurological disorders.
+I am a speech scientist interested in the sensorimotor control of speech production.
+I earned my PhD in speech-language pathology at the University of Toronto (advisor: Dr. Yana Yunusova) and completed postdoctoral training in speech neuroscience at Boston University (advisor: Dr. Frank Guenther).
+My research program aims to investigate the brain mechanisms underlying acquired motor speech disorders, with the long-term goal of expanding the evidence-based speech therapy options available to those living with neurological disorders.

-I am also a co-founder of CSDisseminate — a grassroots initiative aimed at promoting the culture of self‑archiving legal versions of research manuscripts in the field of communication sciences and disorders (CSD).
-You can read more about the initiative and how to get involved at www.CSDisseminate.com.
+Beyond speech and brains, I am fascinated by how we conduct science (also known as meta-science).
+I am an advocate for reproducible and transparent research practices and, as part of this work, co-founded CSDisseminate in 2020.
+CSDisseminate ([www.CSDisseminate.com](http://www.CSDisseminate.com)) is a grassroots initiative aimed at promoting the culture of self‑archiving legal versions of research manuscripts in the field of communication sciences and disorders (CSD).
+One piece of the open science puzzle!

-Starting February 2022, I am available for consulting.
-Please get in touch with opportunities related to experimental design, data analysis, and open science.
+As of 2022, I am available for scientific consulting, particularly in the areas of experimental design and detailed analysis (acoustic, kinematic, computational modeling) and interpretation of data for studies of speech production.